-These Cinco de Mayo gluten free churro cupcakes are a rich, buttery cupcake with a crunchy cinnamon-sugar coating.
-Top them with cinnamon cream cheese frosting for a delicious treat.
+These churro cupcakes are rich and buttery with a crunchy cinnamon-sugar coating.
+Top them with cream cheese frosting for a party-perfect treat!

 - Prep Time: 10 minutes